 From there a small group of us walked to Steelhead bar & grill where we enjoyed appetizers and drinks.
 We laughed as Eric & Alin ordered large beers, only to realize they were served in huge glasses that were probably over 30 ounces.

 Saturday was a full day of learning, networking, property tours, and an evening event.
-Saturday is our busiest day of the weekend, and we always start with inspiration before heading off to check out the city.
+This is our busiest day of the weekend, and we always start with inspiration before heading off to check out the city.

 First, I presented on the reason why investors should consider investing in Spokane, WA.